techlerah-cmd/e-commerce/frontend/README_SEO.md

 ## 🎉 You're Ready!

-Your LèRah website is now SEO-optimized and ready to rank in search engines!
+Your Lerah website is now SEO-optimized and ready to rank in search engines!

 **Next Steps:**